August 13, 2020 6 min read

 Omega-3 is an anti-inflammatory, whereas omega-6 has inflammatory properties.
 Although both are vital to your dog’s health, they can reduce the effectiveness of one another, so proper dosing is important.

-Giving your dog too much omega-3 can also cause a lot of unpleasant side effects, such as vomiting, diarrhea, reduced wound healing, weight gain, and altered platelet function.
+Giving your dog too much omega-3 can also cause a lot of unpleasant side effects, such as vomiting, diarrhoea, reduced wound healing, weight gain, and altered platelet function.
 It’s important to only feed your dog the recommended amount of fish oil based on the manufacturer’s instructions.

 Fats are named after the number of unsaturated bonds they have in their chain.
 For example, saturated fats don’t have any unsaturated bonds, while monounsaturated fats have one that happens at the ninth double bond.
 That’s why monounsaturated fats are referred to as omega-9 fatty acids.